EvelynAy/Prime-numbers/README.md

 # Prime-numbers
-Prime numbers have only two factors
+Prime numbers have only two factors.
 Factors of a number can divide that number exactly without any remainder